Yejashi/obsidianNotes/Research/My Papers/Compiler Paper 2025 PACT/RAJA vs Native - HIP.md

 **Narrative angle:** A shared structural syndrome with one kernel (GESUMMV) that is immune at runtime.
 The explanation is arithmetic intensity.

-**Recommended figure: Grouped bar chart with GESUMMV highlighted**
+**Recommended figure: Grouped bar chart with GESUMMV highlighted** Since you're comparing four kernels on the same metrics, a grouped bar chart works better than individual butterfly charts: